garymcintire/asynchronater/README.md

 will synchronize the weights of their networks when asynchronate is called.

-If you have an RL algorithm written and you want to parallelize it while sharing weight updates in the manner of Deepmind's A3C algorithm, use this.
+If you have an RL algorithm written and you want to parallelize it while sharing weight updates in the manner of Deepmind's A3C algorithm, https://arxiv.org/pdf/1602.01783.pdf  use this.

-Their are only two functions exported here...
+There are only two functions exported here...

 asynchronater_launch(num_processes)      # start several processes